telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 	editor.DrawForm(formSource);
 {{endregion}}

-There are two more overloads of DrawForm() that enables you to pass the size that should be used for the form.
+There are two more overloads of DrawForm() that enable you to pass the size that should be used for the form.

 >For more information on how to create a form, check the [Form]({%slug radpdfprocessing-model-form%}) and [FormSource]({%slug radpdfprocessing-model-formsource%}) articles.